Daz 3D: Interface

-Daz 3D programs utilize a modular design consisting of panes that enable users to personalize the interface to their preference.
+The Daz 3D programs utilize a modular design consisting of panes that enable users to personalize the interface to their preference.
 When the app launches, users can drag the panes to any location or close them entirely.
 Panes that have been closed can be reopened by selecting the Panes (Tabs) option from the Window drop-down menu.
 Additionally, users can customize the layout and design of the interface, from the color scheme to the font.

-Resources such as an interactive tutorial, a user guide, and training videos are also provided by the software.
-Daz Marketplace and Wiki are also accessible through it.
+Resources such as an interactive tutorial, a user guide, and training videos are provided by the software.
+Daz Marketplace and Wikipedia are also accessible through it.

 Use

 Adding assets to a scene in Daz 3D typically starts with the Smart Content tab, which lets users access Genesis characters, clothing, accessories, environments, and other ready-made assets.
 Users may also use their own 3D assets by using Import.

 Once the asset appears in the viewport, users can customize it in various ways, such as by altering the figure's pose, its placement in the scene, or the clothing it wears.
 Additionally, they can add new cameras to provide a distinct perspective on their 3D scene, configure the lighting, and animate the characters before rendering.